chemistrykit/selenium-prep/README.txt

 SE_OS_TYPE_BIT (e.g., '32', '64' -- defaults to '32')
 SE_DOWNLOAD_LOCATION (e.g., full path)

-If these values are not set properly, a RuntimeError will be returned along with a helpful message.
+NOTE: SE_DOWNLOAD_LOCATION is the only variable you need to set.
+If is not set properly, a RuntimeError will be returned along with a helpful message.

 === Prep